Lex Luthor: Drop of Doom

 Lex Luthor: Drop of Doom is a drop tower located at Six Flags Magic Mountain in Valencia, California.
-The ride is integrated onto the existing Superman: Escape from Krypton tower structure.
+The ride is integrated onto the existing now-defunct Superman: Escape from Krypton tower structure.

 History

 Construction and opening

 On August 25, 2011, Six Flags Magic Mountain released a "GoBigCam" video.
 The video concluded hinting at a possible new attraction in 2012 to be installed on Superman: Escape from Krypton.
 On September 1, 2011, Six Flags Magic Mountain officially announced that they would be adding Intamin drop towers to the sides of the Superman: Escape from Krypton tower.

 On February 5, 2012, Superman: Escape from Krypton closed, so that the park could start construction of Lex Luthor: Drop of Doom on the coaster.
 Superman: Escape from Krypton was expected to reopen when Lex Luthor: Drop of Doom opened to the public.
 In middle to late March, the electrical part of the ride was constructed to operate the drop tower.
 Pieces for the lower part of drop tower arrived at the park on April 2, 2012.

 On April 12, 2012, pieces of the ride were taken up in the air by helicopter above the Superman tower (415 ft in the air) to connect the ride pieces to the tower.
 During the first week of May, vertical pieces for Lex Luthor: Drop of Doom were attached to the Superman tower.
 By the second week of May, all the pieces for the ride were attached to the tower.
 By May 30, the ride gondolas were placed onto the tower to start testing.
 Testing began on June 22, two weeks before it opened to the public on July 7, 2012.